 At the end of the day, the athlete and the parents want to know the level the daughter can play.
 It’s best to begin and end with honest communication.
 As a high school coach, you may be right or wrong in your determination, but being open and honest is more helpful than harmful.

-Sitting down with the student athlete and the parents together ensures that everyone is on the same page.
+Sit down with the student athlete and the parents together to ensure that everyone is on the same page.